Display-Lab/psdo/DICTIONARY.md

 "A scale type with two formal properties that (1) the instances can be distinguished from each other and (2) that one instance on a scale can be judged greater than, less than, or equal to another instance on the same scale." http://purl.obolibrary.org/obo/psdo#psdo_0000025
 ## performance dimension
-"A represented dimension where the attributes of the mark are about measurements, decisions, aggregates, or calculations related to measured behavior." http://purl.obolibrary.org/obo/psdo#psdo_0000037
+"A representing dimension where the attributes of the mark are about measurements, decisions, aggregates, or calculations related to measured behavior." http://purl.obolibrary.org/obo/psdo#psdo_0000037
 ## performance gap
 A relational quality of the perceived distance between marks. http://purl.obolibrary.org/obo/psdo#psdo_0000029
 ## performance measure dimension
-A represented dimension where the attributes of the mark are about the methods of measuring behavior. http://purl.obolibrary.org/obo/psdo#psdo_0000035
+A representing dimension where the attributes of the mark are about the methods of measuring behavior. http://purl.obolibrary.org/obo/psdo#psdo_0000035
 ## performance report
 A report designed for the purpose of providing performance summary information to a recipient of an intervention.